Namthang

 Namthang is a small town in Namchi district of the Indian state of Sikkim.
-It is located 24 km distance from Namchi City, the district headquarter of Namchi district.
-It is located 61 km away from the capital city of the state of Sikkim, Gangtok.
+It is located 21.4km distance from Namchi City, the district headquarter of Namchi district.
+It is located 61km away from the capital city of the state of Sikkim, Gangtok.

-The nearest city Namchi, Rangpo is 21 km away from Namthang towards East.
+The nearest city Namchi, Rangpo is 23.3 km away from Namthang towards East.
 180° Wide mountain ranges can be viewed from the Town.
-Namthang is one of the famous tourist destinations in South Sikkim.
+Namthang is one of the famous tourist destinations in Namchi District.
 Nagi hill, Tendong hill and Perbing Valley (organic farming) Namthang Bamboo Handicrafts (palitam)are the main tourist point in the area.
 Tourism, dairy farming, poultry farming and cash crop are the main source of income.
 Geographical features and road connectivity are the plus points for the people of Namthang.